 Though this didn’t pass, women were given the right to participate in school district elections, to own property, and gave women equal rights in the “possession of their children.”
-The constitution stated that the legislature was to “provide for their equal rights in the possession of their children.”
-After working diligently for several weeks, the constitution was completed on July 29th.
+The constitution stated that the legislature was to “provide for their equal rights in possession of their children.”
+After working diligently for several weeks, the constitution was completed on July 29.

 Following is a list of the members of the Wyandotte Convention by districts:

 1st – Leavenworth County — Frederic Brown, Robert C. Foster, Samuel Hipple, W. C. McDowell, Adam D. McCune, Pascal C. Parks, William Perry, John P. Slough, Samuel A. Stinson, John Wright.

 3d – Doniphan County — John W. Forman, E. M. Hubbard, Robert J. Porter, John Stiarwalt, Benjamin Wrigley.